mcjkurz/qhchina/docs/pkg_docs/stylometry/index.md

 Compare two corpora to identify statistically significant differences in word usage.

-Parameters
+**Parameters:**
-  corpusA: Either a flat list of tokens or a list of sentences (each sentence being a list of tokens)
+- `corpusA`: Either a flat list of tokens or a list of sentences (each sentence being a list of tokens).
-  corpusB: Either a flat list of tokens or a list of sentences (each sentence being a list of tokens) method (str): 'fisher' for Fisher's exact test or 'chi2' or 'chi2_corrected' for the chi-square test.
+- `corpusB`: Either a flat list of tokens or a list of sentences (each sentence being a list of tokens).
+- `method` (str): 'fisher' for Fisher's exact test or 'chi2' or 'chi2_corrected' for the chi-square test.
+All tests use two-sided alternatives.
-                All tests use two-sided alternatives. filters (dict, optional): Dictionary of filters to apply to results:
+- `filters` (dict): Dictionary of filters to apply to results:
   - 'min_count': int or tuple - Minimum count threshold(s) for a word to be included (can be a single int for both corpora or tuple (min_countA, min_countB)).
-        Default is 0, which includes words that appear in either corpus, even if absent in one.
+Default is 0.
-      - 'max_p': float - Maximum p-value threshold for statistical significance
+  - 'max_p': float - Maximum p-value threshold for statistical significance.
-      - 'stopwords': list - Words to exclude from results
+  - 'stopwords': list - Words to exclude from results.
-      - 'min_word_length': int - Minimum character length for words
+  - 'min_word_length': int - Minimum character length for words.
-  as_dataframe (bool): Whether to return a pandas DataFrame.
+- `as_dataframe` (bool): Whether to return a pandas DataFrame.

 **Returns:**
-If as_dataframe is True:
-  pandas.DataFrame: A DataFrame containing information about each word's frequency in both corpora,
+If as_dataframe is True: pandas.DataFrame containing information about each
-                    the p-value, and the ratio of relative frequencies.
+    word's frequency in both corpora, the p-value, and the ratio of relative frequencies.
-If as_dataframe is False:
+If as_dataframe is False: List[dict] where each dict contains information
-  List[dict]: Each dict contains information about a word's frequency in both corpora,
-              the p-value, and the ratio of relative frequencies.
+    about a word's frequency in both corpora, the p-value, and the ratio of relative frequencies.

 <br>